Attention!

 FREQUENTLY ASKED QUESTIONS

-Why bother making a free non-profit literary magazine?
+Why bother making a literary magazine?

 Because it is needed and necessary.
 Authors need publications like literary magazines in order to promote their work.
 In this era in which many authors are being forced to choose between traditional publishing and self-publishing there aren't really any good options for publishing short fiction.
-The industry needs more literary magazines/journals, especially those that are open to publishing the work of authors who have never published before.
+The industry needs more literary magazines/journals, not less, and it especially needs publishers that are open to publishing the work of authors who have never published before.
 The big "successful" literary magazines only publish the works of professional authors, and the smaller (usually unsuccessful) literary magazines often run into money problems and go defunct.
 Which means that indie authors don't really get the same opportunities because they're trapped in a Catch-22 of how to become successful/professional.

 Do you accept stories about Dungeons and Dragons characters?